Flone-dnb/low-end-engine/docs/Manual.md

 pCube->getMaterial().setPathToDiffuseTexture("game/textures/cube.png"); // located at `res/game/...`
 ```

-Of course when you import a GLTF file meshes and textures will be automatically imported (copied) to the `res` directory and meshes that use textures will have paths to textures saved in the TOML file.
+When you import a GLTF/GLB file meshes and textures will be automatically imported (copied) to the `res` directory and meshes that use textures will have paths to textures saved in the TOML file.

 By default the engine uses point filtering for all textures if you want to use linear filtering use the following code: